SD › Fiji › Hotels › Grand Pacific Review

-- Room Types: Old building: Heritage Rooms • Royal Suites • 1 Queen Elizabeth Suite Newer wings: Grand Pacific Park View Rooms • Grand Pacific Superior Rooms • Grand Pacific Premier Rooms • Grand Pacific Club Rooms
+- Room Types: Heritage Room • Royal Suite • 1 Queen Elizabeth Suite • Grand Pacific Park View Room • Grand Pacific Superior Room • Grand Pacific Premier Room • Grand Pacific Club Room

 - Smoking Rooms: Smoking is not allowed in the rooms, but permitted on the balconies.

 - For families: Babysitting services available.
-Many rooms and suites have connecting doors, and management are happy to configure rooms so families can stay as cheaply as possible.
+Many rooms and suites have connecting doors, and the management is happy to configure rooms so families can stay for a low price.

 Grand Pacific Hotel – What’s Nearby?

-- Sirocco – classy airy bistro at the Holiday Inn, next door.
+- Sirocco – Classy airy bistro at the Holiday Inn, next door.
 Great for buffet lunches.
-2-minute walk.

-- Daikoku – unimpressive from the outside, it serves scintillating Japanese.
+- Daikoku – Serves scintillating Japanese.
 Renowned and popular, a 5-minute walk up Victoria Parade.

-- Ginger Kitchen (918 8310) – open-air garden setting at the Fiji Museum, with juices, quiches, pancakes and light lunches.
+- Ginger Kitchen – Open-air garden setting at the Fiji Museum, with juices, quiches, pancakes, and light lunches.
 Also, breakfast.
 Back of Thurston Gardens, on the other side of the road from the hotel.
-5-minute walk.

-- Yellow Chilli (331 0063) – perennially busy for delicious Indian food.
+- Yellow Chilli – Always busy for delicious Indian food.
 Small and unassuming.
 On Carnarvon Street, 400m north of the hotel.
-5-minute walk.

-- Café Noir (310 0071) – comparatively classy Mediterranean-style bistro for wraps, baguettes and light meals.
+- Café Noir – Comparatively classy Mediterranean-style bistro for wraps, baguettes, and light meals.
 About 600m up Victoria Parade.
-8-minute walk.

-- Tiko’s Floating Restaurant (331 3626) – in a boat attached to Ratu Sukuna Park in the city centre, 1km up Victoria Parade.
-For seafood, steaks, live music and unique setting.
-11-minute walk.
+- Tiko’s Floating Restaurant – In a boat attached to Ratu Sukuna Park in the city center, 1 km up Victoria Parade.
+For seafood, steaks, live music, and a unique setting.

-- Market or Grocery: Several minimarts along Victoria Parade are within a short walk.
-About 1km up Victoria Parade to the city centre for malls and markets.
+- Several minimarts along Victoria Parade are within a short walk.
+About 1 km up Victoria Parade to the city center for malls and markets.

-Local buses leave outside the hotel entrance every few minutes to the city centre and main bus station for services all over the island.
-Otherwise, plenty of metered taxis.
+- Local buses leave from outside the hotel entrance every few minutes to the city center and main bus station for services all over the island.
+Otherwise, plenty of metered taxis around.